mattkerbyy/My-Portfolio/README.md

     git clone https://github.com/mattkerbyy/My-Portfolio.git
     ```

-2. Open the project folder with your preferred code editor (I used PyCharm).
+2. Open the project folder with your preferred code editor.
 3. Open `home.html` in your browser to see the site.

 ## Why I Made This